18F/handbook/_pages/18f/how-18f-works/sensitive-information.md

 See [reporting other incidents]({{site.baseurl}}/security-incidents/#reporting-other-incidents).

+## Protecting TTS Systems

+Preventing the leak/exposure of secrets and sensitive information must always be our top priority.
+The [Engineering Guide](https://engineering.18f.gov/workflow/) has information on the best practices for protecting sensitive information in code and TTS systems.

 ## Tools

-TTS offers a few different tools for protecting sensitive information.
+TTS offers a variety of tools for protecting sensitive information.
 As you learned in your Security Awareness and Privacy training in [GSA Online University (OLU)](https://gsaolu.gsa.gov), only share sensitive information with the people who absolutely need it and are authorized to see it.

-### Code

-Preventing the leak/exposure of secrets and sensitive information must always be our top priority.
-The [Engineering Guide](https://engineering.18f.gov/workflow/) has information on the best practices for protecting sensitive information in code and TTS systems.

 ### Google Drive